Slow fashion

 • Making all of their factories WRAP-certified and compliant.
 The WRAP certification is a comprehensive facility-based model that has made it the world’s largest independent social compliance certification program for the apparel/textile industry.

-• Producing clothing in wind-mill powered facilities.
+• Producing clothing in wind-mill-powered facilities.

 • Using raw materials that meet international standards and accreditations for quality and environmental management systems.

-AUTOMATIC CARBON NEUTRAL SHIPPING
+AUTOMATIC CARBON-NEUTRAL SHIPPING

+As of February 2021, we automatically pay for your order to ship carbon-neutral!
 In our first month of utilizing this partnership, we offset 2 Tons of CO2 (the equivalent of 446.8 trees saved)!

 ECO-FRIENDLY, RECYCLABLE PACKAGING

 And we go beyond that, too.
 Our packaging includes very detailed elements for a personalized touch (curious what we mean?
-Guess you’ll have to order to find out…), and we ensure that each of these elements is environmentally-friendly, too, such as using recycled and recyclable gift wrap, recyclable plastic wraps for the clothing, organic plant essences for aroma, recyclable paper, etc.
+Guess you’ll have to order to find out!), and we ensure that each of these elements is environmentally friendly, too.

 UPCYCLING & REPURPOSING